Kerch (also spelled Kertch) is a city located in the eastern part of the Crimean peninsula (Crimea Republic).

 - “Parus” - a monument to heroes of Eltigensky landing forces (opened on May 8, 1985);

-- Demetra burial vault - world-known ancient monument of Bosporus painting of the first half of the 1st century, it is located in central part of the town and is dig in natural ground;
+- Demetra burial vault - a world-known ancient monument of Bosporus painting of the first half of the 1st century, it is located in a central part of the town;

-- Museum of history of Eltigensky landing forces.
+- The museum of history of Eltigensky landing forces.

 - The Day when Kerch was set free, April 11 (1944);

 - The Fisherman Day, the second Sunday in July (since 1988);

 - The City Day, the second Saturday in September (since 1998).

 The Glory obelisk on Mitridat mountain was opened on August 8, 1944.
 It was the first monument to the World War II events on the territory of the USSR.

 It is worth mentioning that stone of St.Trinity church - the main church in Kerch - was used for construction of the monument.
 The church survived the war and occupation but, in 1944, after the town was set free, it was destroyed by the Soviet regime.

 The main square in the city (Lenin Square) was built in the 30s of the 19th century on the place of destroyed Turkish fortress.